-The space of the museum is boldly conceived by Obaidi as a simple cube with a capacious open interior easily adaptable for changing exhibition programs.
-The museum houses a library with an extensive collection of books on art, archeology, history, geography, and a collection of rare manuscripts.
+The Nabu Museum building was designed in collaboration with Iraqi-Canadian artist Mahmoud Obaidi and Iraqi artist Dia Azzawi.
+The enveloping façade of the museum was fashioned of weathering-steel representing a monumental scripted relief based on a visual lexicon developed over their respective long careers in painting, drawing, sculpture, and print.
+The interior space of the museum is boldly conceived by Obaidi as a simple cube with a capacious open interior, easily adaptable for changing exhibitions.
+The museum also houses a library with an extensive collection of books on art, archaeology, history, and geography, along with a collection of rare manuscripts.

 Whereas the Nabu Museum’s permanent collection provides a view of the extended history of the Levant and Mesopotamia, it also provides a comfortable working space for practicing artists.
 It fosters creative dialogue, enables a sense of social and political community, and promotes a creative atmosphere for regional artists, grounded firmly in local or more remote traditions, whose shared and contrasting influences would be reflected in their respective creations.